MCCE2024/INENPT-G1-K8s/README.md

 ## 🔗 Integration with Other Repositories

 > [!NOTE]
-> This repository is **not** responsible for building or pushing application images.
-That is handled by [INENPT-G1-Code](https://github.com/MCCE2024/INENPT-G1-Code).
+> This repository is **only** responsible for infrastructure provisioning.
+Application deployment, Helm charts, and Kubernetes manifests are handled by the other repositories in the GitOps pipeline.

 ### **Integration with [INENPT-G1-Code](https://github.com/MCCE2024/INENPT-G1-Code)**

 ```yaml
 # GitHub Actions workflow in INENPT-G1-Code
 - name: Deploy to Kubernetes